Pierrefonds Community High School: Architecture

+PCHS was built as a single structure with two separate, open-concept academic wings, each reflecting the other along an axial center comprising a cafeteria and administrative offices in the middle, a "massive" gymnasium, or "field house", at the south end, and technical classrooms at the north.
+Plans for the new school were first shown to the Ministry of Education in 1965, with Montreal architects Affleck, Desbarats, Dimakopoulos, Lebensold, Sise—who designed Place des Arts, Place Bonaventure and the National Gallery of Canada, overseeing the design.
+Villa Nova principal John Oss, who would become PCHS's first principal, made the recommendation.
+Sod turning occurred on February 11, 1970, with Janin Construction, general contractors on the project, having to complete it by September 1971 in time for the fall semester.

-PCHS was built as an "open-concept" over a "reflected plan", meaning that one side mirrors the other, along an axial core.
-It features a large cafeteria at the center and a gigantic gymnasium, or "field house", at the south end, which is connected by a tunnel.
-Designed by a California architect, as recommended by the school's first principal Mr. John Oss, it employed industrial visual cues like unfinished concrete walls, exposed ceiling pipes and ducts that were painted primary red, blue and yellow enamel, and small windows that did not open.
+The design employed industrial visual cues like unfinished concrete walls, exposed ceiling pipes and ducts that were painted primary red, blue and yellow enamel, and a limited amount of windows that did not open due to the school being fully air-conditioned.
 Walls between adjoining classrooms could be moved to allow for team teaching of up to 4 classes at a time.
 This was only used in the early years for English literature classes.
-Stylistically it was considered radical for an educational institution at the time, particularly due to the fact that the classrooms had no doors, an experiment that resulted in students sometimes being distracted by people passing by in the halls.
+Stylistically it was considered ultra-modern for an educational institution at the time, particularly due to the fact that the classrooms had no doors, an experiment that resulted in students sometimes being distracted by people passing by in the halls.
 The school was still being finished when classes began in the fall of 1971.
-There are few windows.